kdevcse/react-color-picker/README.md

 # Color Picker Widget

 This project provides a color picker widget built with React and TypeScript.
-The widget allows users to select primary and secondary colors from a predefined list.
+The widget allows users to select primary and secondary colors from a predefined list and generates the desired amount of shades for the dropdown.

 ## Prerequisites